ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-06-20-appendix-a-cx-experiences-challenges-across-agencies.md

 We’re using these findings to prioritize the development of centralized resources and support to help improve the customer experience government-wide.

-[^1]: 2018 Public Sector Journey Benchmark research conducted by McKinsey (link forthcoming)
+[^1]: <a href="https://www.mckinsey.com/industries/public-sector/our-insights/improving-the-customer-experience-to-achieve-government-agency-goals">2018 Public Sector Journey Benchmark research conducted by McKinsey</a>
-[^2]: 2018 Public Sector Journey Benchmark research conducted by McKinsey (link forthcoming)
+[^2]: <a href="https://www.mckinsey.com/industries/public-sector/our-insights/improving-the-customer-experience-to-achieve-government-agency-goals">2018 Public Sector Journey Benchmark research conducted by McKinsey</a>